Shougo/ddc.vim/README.md

 # ddc.vim

-Note: It is vaporware!!
+Note: It is alpha version!!
 You should not use it.

 > Dark deno powered completion framework for neovim/Vim8